Plotting

 One can find an example use of this function in the beam enveloppe example gallery.

-• sequence (str) -- the name of the sequence to plot the beam enveloppe for, should be the active sequence.
-Case-insensitive.
+• sequence (str) -- The name of the sequence to plot the beam enveloppe for, which should be the active sequence.
+Case insensitive.

-• plane (str) -- the physical plane to plot for, should be either x, horizontal, y or vertical, and is case-insensitive.
+• plane (str) -- The physical plane to plot for, which should be either x, horizontal, y or vertical.
+Case insensitive.

-• nsigma (float) -- the standard deviation to use for the beam enveloppe calculation.
-A value of 3 will draw the 3 sigma beam enveloppe.
+• nsigma (float) -- The standard deviation to use for the beam enveloppe calculation.
+For instance, providing a value of 3 will draw the 3 sigma beam enveloppe.
 Defaults to 1.

-• scale (float) -- a scaling factor to apply to the beam orbit and beam enveloppe, for the user to adjust to their wanted scale.
-Defaults to 1 (values in [m]).
+• scale (float) -- A scaling factor to apply to the beam orbit and beam enveloppe, for the user to adjust to their wanted scale.
+Defaults to 1 (meaning values are assumed in [m]).

 • xoffset (float) -- An offset applied to the S coordinate before plotting.
 This is useful if you want to center a plot around a specific point or element, which would then become located at \(s = 0\).
 Beware this offset is applied before applying the xlimits.
 Defaults to 0.

-• xlimits (Tuple[float, float]) -- will implement xlim (for the s coordinate) if this is not None, using the tuple passed.
-Defaults to None.
+• xlimits (tuple[float, float], optional) -- If given, will be used for the xlim (for the s coordinate), using the tuple passed.

-• ValueError -- if the plane argument is not one of x, horizontal,
+ValueError -- If the plane argument is not one of x, horizontal, y or vertical.

 Examples